-Instead we use simple ingredients to create our goat milk soap and shampoos.
-Ingredients like raw goat milk, organic extra virgin olive oil, organic soybean oil, and some of the highest grade essential oils make up our ingredient list to produce the finest goat milk soap money can buy.
+Instead we use simple ingredients to create our goat milk soaps and shampoos.
+Ingredients like raw goat milk, organic extra virgin olive oil and some of the highest grade essential oils make up our ingredient list to produce the finest goat milk soap money can buy.

 And while we do use some fragrance oils in our products (after all, you can't get black raspberry scent from an essential oil), we are super diligent to make sure they are paraben and phthalate free and safe to use.